puppetlabs/puppetlabs-puppet_agent/README.markdown

 Install from Puppet Enterprise rpos.
 Enabled if communicating with a PE master.

+#####`manage_repo`

+Boolean to determine whether to configure zypper/yum/apt/solaris repositories - Defaults to `true` If set to false, it is assumed an internally hosted repository will be used for the installation and the native package providers will be used to query pre-configured repos on the host being upgraded

 #####`package_name`

 The package to upgrade to, i.e., `puppet-agent`.
 Currently, the default and only accepted value is `puppet-agent`.